danielduque622/UN-SDG-Data-Viz/README.md

 UN has a list of  17 Sustainable evelopment goals, each comprising a set of indicators.
 UN describes these goals as the blueprint for a more resilient and prosperous world and the roadmap out of current global crises

-SDGs were introduced in 2015 as a part of the 2030 Sustainable Development Agenda.

-The SDGs are part of the 2030 Agenda for Sustainable Development, which was adopted by all UN members.
+SDGs were introduced in 2015 as a part of the 2030 Sustainable Development Agenda, which was adopted by all UN members.
 The goals are intended to:

 End poverty